 A resident support group, led by an external counselor, meets monthly and is tailored to resident needs.
 Past activities include: massages, puppy play and group therapy.

-The residency participates in MyRounding, a Studer program, that provides residents with regularly scheduled meetings with Associate Program Directors to ensure every voice is heard.
+The residency participates in MyRounding, a Student ran program, that provides residents with regularly scheduled meetings with Associate Program Directors to ensure every voice is heard.

-Resident progress by cohort, is reviewed by the faculty quarterly.
+The Faculty review resident progress quarterly.
 This ensures advisors are in regular communication and connection with their assigned advisees, and other residents in the program.

 Incoming residents are assigned a senior resident mentor upon entering the program.

 The residency employs six administrative personnel to ensure successful resident promotion each year and provide adequate programmatic support.

 Weekly resident social activities, including PiYo and Meditation classes are offered free of charge to CHCW employees.

 No Resident is Left Behind